mobndash/E2E-ML-Pipeline-MLOps-MLFlow/ProjectSteps.md

 6) Update constants -> __init__.py with the CONFIG_FILE_PATH, PARAMS and SCHEMA and import them to data ingestion

 7) Perform data ingestion in research -> data_ingestion.ipynb

+8) Udate data_ingestion.py and stage_data_ingestion.py

+9) Enter config for data_validateion in config.yaml file

+10) Update the schema.yaml according to dtypes of the data

+11)